lacucinadimica/lacucinadimica.github.io/content/Kitchen/Pretzels.md

 6. Prepare the baking sheets with parchment paper or just oil them.
 7. Meanwhile, cut the risen dough into equal pieces.
 Roll them into small cylinders and form the pretzels (knot-shaped pretzels are awesome too).
 8. Using a large spatula, place the pretzels into the boiling water for less than a minute.
-9. Once each pretzel has gone through the baking soda bath, place them in the baking sheets.
+9. Once each pretzel has gone through the baking soda bath, place them on the baking sheets.
 Brush the tops with beaten yolk + water mixture and sprinkle with salt.
-10. Bake them for maximum 15 minutes.
+10. Bake them for a maximum of 15 minutes.